A huge industry

 Where can employees in the clothing sector go, if they have a complaint?
 And how is this handled?

-Researcher Bart Slob, Ethics at work, conducted research with the support of CNV International into the use of grievance mechanisms at trade unions in the clothing sector.
+Researcher Bart Slob of Ethics at Work conducted research with the support of CNV Internationaal into the use of grievance mechanisms at trade unions in the clothing sector.

-Learn more on our work to improve labour rights together through Multi Company Collective Bargaining Agreements in Indonesia and Vietnam.
+Learn more on our work to improve labour rights through Multi-Company Collective Bargaining Agreements (MC-CBAs) in Indonesia and Vietnam.
 These agreements apply to several companies of the same sector within the same region.
-The big advantage is to upscale both labour and productivity improvements while reducing social unrest and avoiding unfair competition.
-These MC CBA’s include matters such as health and safety, working hours and compliance with wage agreements.
+The advantage of MC-CBAs is that they can contribute to upscaling both labour and productivity while reducing social unrest and avoiding unfair competition.
+These MC-CBA’s include matters such as health and safety, working hours and compliance with wage agreements.
 Our aim is to upscale this sustainable inclusive approach and to involve new regions, new factories and employers.
-Garment brands are also involved to promote constructive social dialogue and freedom of association within their supply chain
+Clothing brands are also involved by promoting constructive social dialogue and freedom of association within their supply chain

 Building trust through social dialogue in Indonesia